 👍 Least Developed 🌤️ ~19.48 °C 🌧 ~5.11 mm 👨👩👦👦 161M people

 fiber_manual_record Do not travel

-Bangladesh has imposed nation-wide movement restrictions from 26 March to 4 April 2020.
+Bangladesh has imposed nation-wide movement restrictions until 9 May 2020.
 Flights in and out of Bangladesh have reduced significantly.
-From 25 March, there will be no direct flights to Australia.
 Other restrictions on travel and business operations may be imposed at short notice.
 Check with your airline or tour operator for updates on your departure options including for transit hub requirements.
 If you can't or don't want to leave Bangladesh, follow the advice of local authorities and minimise your risk of exposure to COVID-19.
 Stay in touch with family and friends so they know you're safe and well.
 Note our ability to provide consular assistance in Bangladesh may be limited due to restrictions on movement and other services.
 We now advise you to: Do not travel to Bangladesh.

 Bangladesh uses 220V, 50Hz with sockets and plugs Type A, Type C, Type D, Type G and Type K.

 The languages that are typically spoken are Bengali

 Bangladesh uses the Bangladeshi taka (symbol: ?), code BDT.Banknotes come in denominations of 1000, 500, 100, 60, 50, 40, 25, 20, 10, 5, 2 and 1 takas.
 Taka is subdivided into 100 paisas.
 Coins come in denominations of 5, 2 and 1 takas and 50, 25, 10, 5 and 1 paisas.

 Automatic teller machines are rare in Bangladesh.
 Your best bet is to look for them in large cities and community places.You do not need a chip & PIN card to use an ATM — your standard magnetic card will work fine.